 Members of the School's Leadership Team have been assigned to the roles of Senior Designated Person and Deputy Designated Person for Safeguarding children.
 They have received appropriate training and support for the roles.
-Louisa Gurney, Head Teacher is the Senior Designated Person for Safeguarding children.
-Colin Blakley, Assistant Head Teacher and Charlotte Irving, SENCo are both Deputy Designated Persons for Safeguarding children.
+Louisa Gurney, Head Teacher is the Senior Designated Person for Safeguarding children and Colin Blakley, Assistant Head Teacher is the Deputy Designated Persons for Safeguarding children.

-Both Colin Blakely and Charlotte Irving will provide additional support to ensure the responsibilities for Safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
+Colin Blakely will provide additional support to ensure the responsibilities for Safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
 This will entail supporting the Senior Designated Person in dealing with referrals, attending Case Conferences and supporting the child/children.